Inflation in Eurozone

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The European Commission (EC) reported that economic sentiment in the Eurozone increased in June, recording the best result since August 2007.
+The European Commission (EC) reported that economic sentiment in the Eurozone rose in August, recording the best result in more than a decade.